-Sage is often taken as a tea.
-It‘s also available in capsule form and as an essential oil.
-Sage essential oil can be dangerous when ingested so it’s important to read the directions on the bottle and follow them exactly.
-Twelve drops or more is considered a toxic dose.
 Only sage capsules have been studied for menopausal symptoms.
-One study used a specific type of sage extract.
-There is not enough research to know if other sage products work as well or what the best dose might be.
+There isn’t enough research to know if other sage products work as well or what the best dose might be.
 Different sage products often recommend different doses.

 Because there are so many different types of sage, it’s important to research the type you take.

 Some sage varieties contain a chemical compound called thujone.
 When taken in too-large quantities or for an extended period of time, thujone may negatively affect the nervous system.
 This can cause symptoms such as:

 If you take sage supplements, be sure to only use products that say they are “thujone-free” on the label.

 There are other safety concerns associated with sage: